intermine/im-docs/docs/intermine/intermine-versions.md

 | MINOR | functionality added in a backwards-compatible manner |
 | PATCH | backwards-compatible bug fixes |

 InterMine releases a new major version containing new features about once a year.
-Each major version receives bug fixes and, if need be, security fixes that are released at least once every three months in what we call a "minor release."
+Each major version receives bug fixes and, if need be, security fixes.
+These security fixes are released at least once every three months in what we call a "minor release".
 For more information on the minor release schedule, you can view the minor release [roadmap](roadmap.md).

 If the release team determines that a critical bug or security fix is too important to wait until the regularly scheduled minor release, it may make a release available outside of the minor release schedule.